digideskio/terms/tos/br.md

 You will submit all card transactions for processing no later than three (3) days from the date of authorization.
 You will maintain appropriate records of all card transactions for a period of at least five (5) years from the date of the transaction.
 You will display all Card Network marks in accordance with the rules and procedures of the Card Networks, and will use such marks only to indicate that you accept their cards for payment.

-### 2. Payouts and Transaction History
+##2.
+Payouts and Transaction History

 We will assign commercial credit to you and direct funds to be paid that have settled from the Card Networks to your specified bank settlement account in the amounts actually received (less our Fees and certain other amounts as defined below) for card transactions submitted to our Service.
 The payouts will be made to the bank account (“Bank Account”) you provide for in your Stripe account.
 The Bank Account must be an account located at a bank in Brazil and held in your business name.
 You are responsible for the accuracy and correctness of information regarding your Bank Account.
 Funds for any given transaction will not be transferred to your Bank Account until the transaction is deemed complete.
 Transactions will be deemed complete when we have received funds settling from the Card Networks and when we, Elavon or our processing financial institutions have accepted such funds.
 The actual timing of the transfers to your Bank Account of the settling funds will be subject to the Payout Schedule as defined below.
 Notwithstanding the foregoing, you acknowledge that all credits for funds provided to you are provisional and subject to reversal including without limitation if there are adjustments for inaccuracies and errors (including rejects) and Chargebacks, Reversals or Claims in accordance with this Agreement and the Card Network payment rules, whether or not a transaction is charged back by the issuer of the Card or the Cardholder.
 Accordingly, you authorize us to initiate reversal or adjustment (debit or credit) entries to the Bank Account and to initiate or suspend such entries in accordance with this Agreement as may be necessary to grant or reverse provisional credit for any transaction.
 After each payout of card settlement funds to your Bank Account, we will update information in your Stripe dashboard to reflect settlement.
 Information regarding your card transactions processed and settled with the Services (“Transaction History”) will be available to you when you login to our website using your Stripe account credentials.
 We provide a minimum of one year of Transaction History on our website.
 Except as required by law, you are solely responsible for compiling and retaining permanent records of all transactions and other data associated with your Transaction History and your use of the Service.

-### 3. Payout Schedule
+##3.
+Payout Schedule

 Payout schedule refers to the time it takes for us to initiate a transfer to your Bank Account of settlement funds arising from card transactions processed through the Service (“Payout Schedule”).
 Once your Bank Account information has been reviewed, Stripe will initiate transfer of settlement funds (net of Fees, Chargebacks, Reversals, Claims and other funds owed to us for any reason) in accordance with the Payout Schedule, the terms of which will be made available to you when you login to our website using your Stripe credentials, and in accordance with the Card Network rules.
 The settlement funds should normally be credited to your Bank Account within 1-2 business days of us initiating the payout.
 We are not responsible for any action taken by the institution holding your Bank Account that may result in some or all of the funds not being credited to your Bank Account or not being made available to you in your Bank Account.
 You can contact Stripe to inquire about changing the timing of your Payout Schedule.
 Upon submitting a request, you will be informed of the process and requirements for Stripe to review your Payout Schedule.

 Stripe and Elavon reserve the right to change the Payout Schedule or suspend payouts to your Bank Account should Stripe or Elavon determine it is necessary due to pending disputes, excessive or anticipated excessive Chargebacks or refunds, or other suspicious activity associated with your use of the Service or if required by law or court order.

-### 4. Reconciliations and Errors
+##4.
+Reconciliations and Errors

 Your Transaction History will be available to you when you login to your Stripe account on our website.
 Except as required by law, you are solely responsible for reconciling your Transaction History with your actual card payment transactions.
 You agree to notify us of any discrepancies arising from such reconciliation and verification.
 We will investigate any reported discrepancies and attempt to rectify any errors that you or we discover.
 In the event you are owed money as a result of the discrepancy, we will transfer funds to your Bank Account in the next scheduled payout.
 Your failure to notify us of an error or discrepancy in your Transaction History within sixty (60) days of when it first appears on your Transaction History will be deemed a waiver of any right to amounts owed to you in connection with any such error or discrepancy in processing your card payments.

 If you submit or cause us to process transactions erroneously, you agree to contact us immediately.
 We will investigate any reported errors and attempt to rectify any errors that you or we discover by crediting or debiting your Bank Account as appropriate.
 Stripe will only correct transactions that you process incorrectly if and when you notify us of such an error.
 Your failure to notify us of such a processing error within thirty (30) days of when it first appears on your Transaction History will be deemed a waiver of any right to amounts owed to you.

-### 5. Refunds and Returns
+##5.
+Refunds and Returns

-By accepting these Terms of Service, you agree to submit any and all refunds and adjustments for returns of your products and services through the Stripe Service to the Cardholder’s Card in accordance with the terms of this Agreement and Card Network Rules.
+By accepting this Services Agreement, you agree to submit any and all refunds and adjustments for returns of your products and services through the Stripe Service to the Cardholder’s Card in accordance with the terms of this Agreement and Card Network Rules.
 Card Network Rules require that you will (a) maintain a fair return, cancellation or adjustment policy; (b) disclose your return or cancellation policy to customers at the time of purchase; (c) not give cash refunds to a customer in connection with a Card sale, unless as required by law; and (d) not accept cash or any other item of value for preparing a Card sale refund.

 Full refunds must be for the exact amount in Brazilian Reais of the original transaction including any taxes, handling charges, and other.
 The refund amount may not exceed the original sale amount except by an amount equal to any reimbursements to customer for postage costs incurred for product returns.
 Refunds processed though the Stripe Service must be submitted within sixty (60) days of the original transaction but in all cases, within three (3) days of approving the Cardholder refund.

 For processed refunds, Stripe will deduct the refund amount (including any applicable Fees) from (e) settlement funds owed to you from processing of other card transactions; or (f) funds in any Reserve Account (as defined below).
 If these funds are not sufficient, you authorize Stripe to initiate a debit entry to your Bank Account in the amount necessary to complete the refund transaction to the Cardholder’s card.
 In the event Stripe cannot access your Bank Account by means of a debit entry, you agree to pay all funds owed to Stripe upon demand.
 You are solely responsible for accepting and processing returns of your products and services; Stripe has no responsibility or obligation for processing such returns.

-### 6. Chargebacks
+##6.
+Chargebacks

 A Chargeback (defined below in Section D(6)) is typically caused when a customer disputes a charge that appears on their statement.
 A Chargeback may result in the reversal of a transaction, with the amount charged back to you.
 You can be assessed Chargebacks for: (a) customer disputes; (b) unauthorized or improperly authorized transactions; (b) transactions that do not comply with Card Network Rules or the terms of this Agreement or are allegedly unlawful or suspicious; or (c) any reversals for any reason by the Card Network, Elavon, or the Cardholder’s card issuing financial institution.